The Top Activities and Attractions on Santo

 A foodie and cultural experience all wrapped up into one, the Luganville Market is worth a quick visit.

-This vibrant marketplace bursts with an incredible array of fresh fruits and vegetables, all grown locally and harvested with care.
+Santo offers multiple vibrant marketplaces that showcase the island's abundance and local culture.
+Luganville Market operates Monday through Saturday and bursts with an incredible array of fresh fruits and vegetables, all grown locally and harvested with care.
 The friendly vendors are usually happy to share stories about their produce and offer samples of exotic fruits you may have never encountered before.

-The market truly comes alive on Monday mornings when the selection is at its peak, making it the perfect time to experience the authentic local atmosphere.
+The markets truly come alive during morning hours when the selection is at its peak, making it the perfect time to experience the authentic local atmosphere.
 From familiar tropical staples to unique island varieties, you'll discover flavours that capture the essence of Vanuatu's fertile lands.

-Learn more about local markets in the 10 Best Markets in Vanuatu LINK#TTD095.
+Learn more about local markets in the 10 Best Markets in Vanuatu.

 Location: